Private vs Government Hospitals in Thailand

 There are multiple private hospitals in Bangkok, the majority of which provide healthcare that is similar to or better than what is available in hospitals in many Western countries.

 Hospitals in Thailand are reviewed and accredited by two independent accreditation organizations: Joint Commission International (JCI) and the College of American Pathologists (CAP).
+Below are known benefits and factors to keep in mind about private hospitals in Thailand.

 If you prefer to avoid the hassle of queuing early in the morning and enduring long waiting times, private hospitals in Thailand are the recommended choice.